 Written by Stephen Anton PhD on August 6th, 2020

-When you fast long enough to activate your body’s metabolic switch (typically 12 or more hours), your mind and body starts running on super-charged energy molecules called ketones.
+When you fast long enough to activate your body’s metabolic switch (typically 12 or more hours), your mind and body start running on super-charged energy molecules called ketones (1).

-One reason “flipping your metabolic switch” is so beneficial for the brain is that ketones generate approximately 25% more energy in the body than glucose (sugar).
+One reason “flipping your metabolic switch” is so beneficial for the brain is that ketones generate approximately 25% more energy in the body than glucose (sugar)(2).

-So, the shift that occurs in the course of fuel being used can give your brain an immediate boost.
+So, the shift in fuel that occurs can give your brain an immediate boost.

 This was one of my first experiences, and a big reason I became interested in what was happening in my brain while I was fasting.

-Over time, I learned that when our bodies use ketones for energy, after this metabolic switch is flipped, changes happen within our cells that have health-promoting effects in both our:
+Over time, I learned that when our bodies use ketones for energy, after this metabolic switch is flipped, changes happen within our cells that have health-promoting effects in both our minds and bodies.